ckan/ckan/doc/maintaining/configuration.rst

 Default value:  ``table``

 Indicates the default view mode of the DataTable (valid values: ``table`` or ``list``).
 Table view is the typical grid layout, with horizontal scrolling.
 List view is a responsive table, automatically hiding columns as required to fit the browser viewport.
-In addition, list view allows the user to view/copy and print the details of a specific row.
+In addition, list view allows the user to view, copy and print the details of a specific row.
+This value can be overridden at the resource level when configuring a DataTables resource view.

 .. end_resource-views